The Genesis of Harness Wealth

 How should I keep track of everything, how do I figure out everything I could be doing and most importantly, perhaps, how do I avoid doing things that cause irreversible missed financial opportunity?

-I wanted a resource to be able to determine what I should be doing and where I could find the best advisers to help me with my financial, legal and tax needs.
+I wanted a resource to be able to determine what I should be doing and where I could find the best advisors to help me with my financial, legal and tax needs.
 After evaluating the landscape and not finding that resource, I decided to build it.

 Harness Wealth was founded on the belief that the best financial outcomes and the most rewarding client experiences occur when innovation meets expertise.
 We help clients effectively unlock financial opportunity to achieve their best financial future through a holistic and personalized approach.
-This is done through an integrated data platform that enables clients to identify what they should be thinking about based on their goals, assets, life milestones and areas of concern, and to build a holistic dashboard of their financial life and execute strategies or build adviser relationships to ensure that they optimize their financial future.
+This is done through an integrated data platform that enables clients to identify what they should be thinking about based on their goals, assets, life milestones and areas of concern, and to build a holistic dashboard of their financial life and execute strategies or build advisor relationships to ensure that they optimize their financial future.
 We then power those ongoing relationship with our proprietary technology.

 Our approach allows people to engage in the way that they want and need.
 Someone can come to us because they want a self-directed way to learn about areas of potential opportunity, for instance when they have a child or start a new company.
 Others may come to us because they want an integrated dashboard of their financial life in order to create a will or have a CPA prepare their taxes.
-And others may come to us because they want a full set of financial, tax and legal advisers to ensure they reach their best financial future.
+And others may come to us because they want a full set of financial, tax and legal advisors to ensure they reach their best financial future.